1Password/onepassword-sdk-js/README.md

 <br/>

 ---
 The 1Password JavaScript SDK offers programmatic access to your secrets in 1Password with JavaScript.
 The SDK currently supports `Node.js`.
-During the beta, you can retrieve, create, read, update, and delete items.
+During the beta, you can create, retrieve, update, and delete items and resolve secret references.

 ## 🔑 Authentication